-- 9.1 There will be occasions where the accepted standard of performance, capability or conduct of a newly-engaged employee is so manifestly below the accepted norm that a decision to terminate their employment by way of a curtailment of their probation may be unavoidable.
-This decision is normally taken at the time of the final review meeting. - 9.2 Under the Articles of Association of the Company of Government of the University only the Vice Chancellor & Principal, or nominated officer with delegated powers, has authority to dismiss an employee of Newman University.
-In cases where a curtail of the probation is proposed by the probationer's line manager a probationary report must be forwarded to the Director of Human Resources who, on the basis of the information contained within the report, will make a recommendation to the Vice Chancellor & Principal concerning the outcome of the probation. - 9.3 Where a recommendation to dismiss is endorsed by the Vice Chancellor & Principal, the employee will be invited to a meeting with their line manager and a Human Resources representative to be informed of the decision and the reasons outlined.
-They will be given the right to be accompanied at the dismissal meeting; this will usually be from a work place colleague or trade union representative.
-At the meeting the probationer will be advised of their right of appeal. - 9.4 In the event of dismissal the probationer will be given the minimum period of statutory notice of termination, or other such notice, as is stated in their terms and conditions of employment. - 9.5 An appeal against dismissal must be submitted in writing to the Director of Human Resources within seven days of receipt of the dismissal letter.
+- 9.1 There will be occasions where the accepted standard of performance, capability or conduct of a newly engaged employee is so manifestly below the accepted norm that a decision to terminate their employment by way of a curtailment of their probation may be unavoidable.
+This decision is normally taken at the time of the final reviewmeeting. - 9.2 Under the Articles of Associated of the Company of Government of the University, only the Vice-Chancellor or nominated officer with delegated powers, has the authority to dismiss and employee of Birmingham Newman University.
+In cases where a curtailment of the probation is proposed by the employee's line manager, a probationary report must be forwarded to the Director of Human Resources, who, on the basis of the information contained within the report, will make a recommendation to the Vice-Chancellor concerning the outcome of probation. - 9.3 Where a recommendation to dismiss is endorsed by the Vice-Chancellor, the employee will be invited to a meeting with the Vice Chancellor, or a nominated officer (Chair) and a representative from Human Resources.
+This meeting may lead to the employee's dismissal.
+It should be noted that only the Vice Chancellor has the power to dismiss and employee, however, this power may be designated to the Chair of the meeting. - 9.4 The employee will be given at least five working days' notice of the meeting and will be given the right to be accompanied, usually by a workplace colleague or trade union representative.
+A copy of the line manager's probationary report will be sent to the employee at least five working days in advance of the meeting.